AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 It is not required that the soma is located at 0,0,0 in the SWC file, but in cases where the morphology has a soma, the soma will be re-centered to 0,0,0 upon loading into the circuit.
 Node translations will then be applied to this recentered morphology.
 This behavior can be overridden by the morph_translate=0 optional reserved attribute for nodes and node_types.
 See "Representing networks of neurons" for more details.

 It is recommended, but not required, that morphologies in a network have a standardized orientation, so that their orientation vectors in the network can be inferred from node rotation angles.
 For circuits for which this is true, the circuit producer can declare it with the "standardized_morphology_orientation" entry in the circuit_config.json, so downstream users can safely assume it.
-See "Tying it all together - the circuit_config file" for more details.
+See [Tying it all together - the circuit config file](#network_config) for more details.

 ### <a name="ion_channels">Representing ion channel, point neuron and synapse models

 To represent point neuron models, synapses and ion channels NEURON MOD files are used.
 Models provided as standard by NEURON are also valid, such as ExpSyn, IntFire1.

 To support reproducible random numbers in NEURON, it is required to define conventions for the configuration of random number generators, and how they are assigned to channel models, synapses random number generators.
 To this end, NEURON mechanisms should follow idioms in the MOD files, so that a uniform and automated approach to random number configuration can be employed.
 Such an approach was out of scope of the current format specification, and will be the subject of future versions.

 The forthcoming NeuroML/LEMS format shows promise for representing synapses and ion channels.
 Adopting such representations promises simulator independence, and significant improvements for modernizing code-generation pipelines for NEURON, coreNEURON and NEST, and exotic compute architectures, such as GPU, SpiNNaker.
 However, this issue is recommended to be left to a later date, when LEMS has matured enough to represent stochastic synapses.

 ### <a name="biophysical_neuron_channels">Representing biophysical neuron channel distribution and composition